quick-sort/CA-template/README.md

       -new -sha256 -out intermediate/csr/www.example.com.csr.pem
 ```

 To create a certificate, use the intermediate CA to sign the CSR.
-If the certificate is going to be used on a server, use the server_cert extension.
-If the certificate is going to be used for user authentication, use the usr_cert extension.
+If the certificate is going to be used on a **server**, use the `server_cert` extension.
+If the certificate is going to be used for **user authentication**, use the `usr_cert` extension.
 Certificates are usually given a validity of one year, though a CA will typically give a few days extra for convenience.

 ```
 # openssl ca -config intermediate/openssl.cnf \
       -extensions server_cert -days 375 -notext -md sha256 \
       -in intermediate/csr/www.example.com.csr.pem \
       -out intermediate/certs/www.example.com.cert.pem

 # chmod 444 intermediate/certs/www.example.com.cert.pem
 ```